ddoa/dea-code-examples/jdbc/README.md

 Done
 ----
 You can checkout the branch exercise-results for a working project and review possible differences.
+In this branch you'll also find an example of how to unit test your ItemDao using H2 in memory database.